EduardoZepeda/coffee-bytes-hugo/content/posts/top-5-problemas-de-algoritmos-en-codewars/index.md

 El valor de retorno debería contener un array de arrays, de 0 y 1, con la primera fila compuesta de 1's.
 Por ejemplo, para el tamaño dado de 5, debería ser:

-Return value should contain array of arrays, of 0 and 1, with the first row being composed of 1s.
-For example for given size 5 result should be:

 ```bash
 [[1,1,1,1,1],[0,0,0,0,1],[1,1,1,0,1],[1,0,0,0,1],[1,1,1,1,1]]
 ```